Become a PMF

 - Any indications as to other problems such as forgery.

 This documentation is only required from applicants using foreign education to establish eligibility AND only from those who are selected as Finalists.
-The PMF Program Office will contact such Finalists for documentation to be received within 30-days of the request.
+The PMF Program Office will contact such Finalists for documentation to be received no less than 30-days of the request.
 Such Finalists may have their eligibility revoked if documentation is not timely received and favorably adjudicated.